Data-Driven Planning & Urban Governance

 Economic Impact

-Better data, faster permitting and credible enforcement reduce the cost of doing business, raise the quality of investment decisions and improve the city's ability to mobilise its own revenue.
+Better data, interoperable services, faster permitting and credible enforcement reduce the cost of doing business, raise the quality of investment decisions and improve the city's ability to mobilise its own revenue.

 Which themes fit best is highly city-specific.
 Tell us a little about the city, the partners involved, and what kind of decision you're trying to make.
 We'll come back with the right entry point.